appdev-lessons/rails-on-render/content.md

         generateValue: true
 ```

 Make one change to this file: replace `MYAPPNAME` with your application's name (e.g. `rock-paper-scissors` or something else; only use letters and dashes in the name, no spaces).

-Also, note the new section in this Rails-specific `render.yaml`: We need to tell Render to set a `SECRET_KEY_BASE` environment variable when we deploy.
+Also, note the new section in this Rails-specific `render.yaml`: We need to tell Render to set a `SECRET_KEY_BASE` environment variable when we deploy. _You don't need to make any changes to these lines_.
 This step allows the production app to decrypt any credentials we might have encrypted in the `config/credentials.yml.enc` file.

 Commit and push any `render.yaml` changes to your repository to proceed.